Billuc/music_downloader/README.md

 # music_downloader

+##/!\ A bit outdated !
+The version I have on my server is better (but it's not online :/ )

 A Java application that provides an interface to download songs, albums or playlists.
 Songs are downloaded from Youtube and metadata are automatically applied